Lightweight Dataset Pruning without Full Training via Example Difficulty and Prediction Uncertainty: Experiments

 The DUAL score aims to identify high-uncertainty samples early in training by considering both training dynamics and example difficulty.
 Noisy data, typically under-learned compared to other challenging samples during this phase, exhibit lower uncertainty (Figure~\ref{fig:label_noise_visualization}, Appendix~\ref{Appendix_labelnoise_experiments}).
 Consequently, our method effectively prunes these noisy samples.

 To verify this, we evaluate our method by introducing a specific proportion of symmetric label noise~\citep{patrini2017making, xia2020robust, li2022selective} and applying five different types of image corruptions~\citep{wang2018iterative, hendrycks2019benchmarking, xia2021instance}.
 We use CIFAR-100 with ResNet-18 and Tiny-ImageNet with ResNet-34 for these experiments.
-On CIFAR-100, we test label noise and image corruption ratios of 20\%, 30\%, and 40\%.
+On CIFAR-100, we test label noise and image corruption ratios of 20\%, 30\%, and 40\% using a model trained for 30 epochs.
 For Tiny-ImageNet, we use a 20\% ratio of label noise and image corruption.
-We prune the label noise-added dataset using a model trained for 50 epochs and the image-corrupted dataset with a model trained for 30 epochs using DUAL pruning—both significantly lower than the 200 epochs used by other methods.
+We prune the label-noise-added dataset using a model trained for 50 epochs and the image-corrupted dataset with a model trained for 30 epochs using DUAL pruning---both significantly lower than the 200 epochs used by other methods.
 For detailed experimental settings, please refer to Appendix~\ref{Appendix_Technical_Details_of_Ours}.

 As shown in Figure~\ref{fig:labelnoise_main}, the left plot demonstrates that DUAL pruning effectively removes mislabeled data at a ratio close to the optimal.
 Notably, when the pruning ratio is 10\%, nearly \emph{all pruned samples are mislabeled data}.
 Consequently, as observed in Figure~\ref{fig:label_noise_20_testacc}, DUAL pruning leads to improved test accuracy compared to training on the full dataset, even up to a pruning ratio of 70\%.
 At lower pruning ratios, performance improves as mislabeled data are effectively removed, highlighting the advantage of our approach in handling label noise.
 Similarly, for image corruption, our method prunes more corrupted data across all corruption rates compared to other methods, as shown in Figure~\ref{fig:imagecorruption_203040_ratio},~\ref{fig:imagecorruption_all} in Appendix~\ref{Appendix_imagecorruption_experiments}.
 As a result, this leads to higher test accuracy, as demonstrated in Figure~\ref{fig:imagecorruption_20_testacc}.